Who We Are

 Red Willow Today

-in excess of 60 billion cubic feet of gas equivalent per year.
+excess of 80 billion cubic feet of gas equivalent per year.
 Although Red Willow has expanded operations

-significantly off the reservation since 1992, the San Juan Basin remains a backbone of the company,
+significantly off the Southern Ute Indian Reservation since 1992, the San Juan Basin remains a backbone

-representing over 60% of total net production.
-Red Willow is aggressively pursuing oil and gas opportunities
+of the company, representing over 60% of total net production.
+Red Willow is actively involved in

-headquarters office is in Ignacio, Colorado with a regional office in Houston, Texas, to manage the
+The headquarters office is in Ignacio, Colorado with a regional office in Houston, Texas, to